-- (1) All brake connections must be kept spotlessly clean and contamination with oil, water and petrol should be avoided. - (2) When drilling fibreglass use tape on the surface over the drill holes to prevent damage to the gel coat or painted finish.
-Slow drill speeds must be used. - (3) Do not over-tighten thermostatic fan switch. - (4) If less than 43 mm is measured then the differential casing may be holed.
-If more than 43 mm is measured it is possible that the De Dion tube may hit the differential.
+(1) All brake connections must be kept spotlessly clean and contamination with oil, water and petrol should be avoided.

+(2) When drilling fibreglass use tape on the surface over the drill holes to prevent damage to the gel coat or painted finish.
+Slow drill speeds must be used.

-Para Page
+(3) Do not over-tighten thermostatic fan switch.

 1 Introduction 2

-4 Contact information 2
+4 Contact information

-6 Part recognition/shortages 2
+6 Part recognition/shortages

 7 Technical help 2

 8 Post build check 2

-12 Single vehicle approval 3
+12 Individual vehicle approval 3

 13 Aftersales 3

 Disclaimer 3

 Suggested build sequence 4